Support from external providers

 - Letting providers know if their child will be away or if there is a school event on that day.

-For more information on accessing external provider support, see our Parents and carers external provider factsheet.
+For more information on accessing external provider support, see:

 Requirements for external providers